-- Enable the best possible outcomes, aspirations and achievement for children and young people educated at Samuel Whitbread Academy and to have an inclusive approach to working with children and young people with Special Educational Needs and Disabilities (SEND). - Inform as to how SEND are identified and provided for so that children and young people with SEND have access to a full and varied curriculum. - Enable parents, carers and external agencies to work together with the school so that the needs of children and young people with SEND are fully met.
+- Enable the best possible outcomes, aspirations and achievement for children and young people educated at Samuel Whitbread Academy and to have an inclusive approach to working with children and young people with Special Educational Needs and Disabilities (SEND). - Inform as to how SEND is identified and provided for so that children and young people with SEND have access to the same full and varied curriculum as others - Enable parents, carers and external agencies to work together with the school so that the needs of children and young people with SEND are fully met.